Welcome to the weed atlas!

 Late autumn berries, commonly used for wreaths.

 Oriental Bittersweet, native to eastern Asia, loves fence rows.
 I first came across this vine on the stockade type fence around our backyard and you'll probably find it on chain links just like the one above.
 The berries hang on long and are a favorite of birds, so despite their good looks, if you want it gone, get it before it sets fruit.
-Just make sure it's not the native variety, American Bittersweet, Celastrus scandens, by checking out this great ID document.
+Just make sure it's not the native variety, American Bittersweet, Celastrus scandens.
 The decorative possibilities of the vine in late autumn are well known, but selling it live or cut is illegal in some states.
-No wonder it's 'bittersweet.'
+No wonder it is 'bittersweet.'

 Chenopodium album, Lamb's Quarters, also Pigweed